 4. Go Over Your Policy with a Fine-Toothed Comb

 If you’re not already familiar with every aspect of your policy—what’s covered, what isn’t covered, what’s required when making a claim, and what isn’t required—this is the time to rectify that.
 Remember, it’s now entirely your responsibility to make sure you’re protected at all times.
 Your insurance company will certainly be using their own public adjuster, and that person will be looking after the company’s best interests—not yours.
 So if any of the legal language in your policy seems vague, contradictory or just plain confusing, take whatever steps are necessary to understand the language before moving forward.

 5. If the Stress or Confusion Becomes Too Great, Hire a Certified Public Adjuster

 If this all sounds like way too much work for one person to handle—especially someone who has been rendered nearly homeless by a natural disaster—that’s because it probably is.
 Hiring a public adjuster whose job is to ensure that you get the maximum settlement you deserve can make the post-disaster process much easier to manage.
 And because a public adjuster’s fee is nearly always covered by the larger settlement they’re able to secure for you, it’s unlikely that you’ll ever need to pay anything out of pocket.

-To learn more about the state licensing and guides to public adjusters in Pennsylvania, New Jersey or Florida, click here to visit the appropriate page on own website.
+To learn more about the state licensing and guides to public adjusters in Pennsylvania and New Jersey, click here to visit the appropriate page on own website.
 Or simply contact us today by phone or email for more information.